 During your appointment

 Your doctor is a person you can confide in.
 Now is the time to share any health issues or concerns.
 When your doctor has all of the information, he or she can tailor a care plan to your needs.
 Some topics are sensitive, but they are still important.
 Examples include depression, anxiety, sexual dysfunction, financial instability or a spouse who is not supportive of your health goals.
-Sometimes, people are more comfortable sharing through a computer.
-Within the Froedtert & the Medical College of Wisconsin health network, we use a tool to enhance communications called PatientWisdom, a secure website that allows patients to share personal stories with their care team.
+Sharing sensitive information through a secure portal like MyChart can help open and improve communication with your provider during your visit.

 However you choose to communicate, the relationship you build with your doctor is important.
 Be prepared for open and honest dialogue to get the most out of your time together.